JasonBonvie/FPDS_AWS_Deployment/API_README.md

 For questions or issues with the API, please contact the development team at [your-email@example.com].

 ## Changelog

+### v1.1.0 (2025-03-03)
+- Added support for filtering by award type, contract type, and contract value range
+- Added support for NAICS code filtering
+- Added support for title keyword search
+- Updated documentation with new parameters and examples

 ### v1.0.0 (2025-03-02)
 - Initial release of the FPDS API